simplytest/squish_snapshot_viewer/README.md

 - The application runs completely locally in the browser; no data is transmitted.
 - For feedback or questions, see the Help popup.

-## Latest Updates
+## Release Notes

-- **Interactive Breadcrumb**: Navigate the element hierarchy with an intelligent breadcrumb showing the path to selected elements.
-Features smart text truncation and responsive design.
-- **Resizable Splitter**: Adjust the width of the Object Tree panel by dragging the splitter.
-- **Enhanced Context Menus**: Right-click on the element overlay in the screenshot to access node actions.
-Property context menu now includes node actions.
-Added "Copy Path" option.
+### v1.5.0
+- New.
+Interactive Navigation Breadcrumb with hierarchical path display
+- New.
+Smart text truncation for breadcrumb elements using CamelCase intelligence
+- New.
+Responsive breadcrumb design adapting to available screen space
+- New.
+Improved "Only Matches" filter behavior with better tree visibility control
+- Fix.
+Breadcrumb layout stability when selecting root elements

+### v1.4.0
+- New.
+Resizable Splitter for Object Tree
+- New.
+Context menu for element overlay
+- New.
+Extended properties context menu with node actions
+- New.
+Added Expand/Collapse All button for Object Tree
-- **Tree Navigation**: Added button to expand/collapse all nodes.
+- New.
+Added "Copy Path" to context menus
-- **Selection**: Improved element selection and highlighting behavior.
+- Fix.
+Improved element selection and highlighting behavior

+### v1.3.0
-- Harmonized UI spacing
+- Fix.
+Harmonized UI spacing
-- Implemented overlay recalculation on window resize
+- Fix.
+Implemented overlay recalculation on window resize
-- Added BasePage element menu generation
+- New.
+Added BasePage element menu generation with recurision to parent if more then one container found
-- Improved navigation with automatic scrolling to highlighted elements
+- New.
+Improved navigation with automatic scrolling to highlighted elements in object tree
-- Enhanced element selection highlighting
+- New.
+Enhanced element selection highlighting

+### v1.2.1
+- New.
+Zoom factor check boxes and theme are now persistent

+### v1.2.0
+- New.
+Added Help page with self-contained Base64 pictures

+### v1.1.2
+- New.
+Added zoom factor for pictures and overlays
+- New.
+Added File List collapsable

+### v1.1.1
+- Fix.
+Scrollable card areas
+- Fix.
+Better height handling
+- New.
+Added themes support

+### v1.1.0
+- Fix.
+Layout improvements

+### v1.0.0
+- New.
+Initial version with Object Tree, Snapshot view, and Properties

 ---